evhub/rabbit/README.md

 deg				# Degrees
 det				# Determinant
-env				# Get the global environment eval			# Evaluate a function find			# Find the position of an item in a container floor			# Floor function fold			# Fold a function over a container
+env				# Get the global environment eval			# Calculates a string of code in a fresh environment find			# Find the position of an item in a container floor			# Floor function fold			# Fold a function over a container